AJ8GH/code-timer/README.md

 `custom`   | set to true to specify that method is not a native function               | Boolean    | `false` | No `args`     | arguments to call the method with                                         | array      | `[]`    | No `Integer`  | set to true to call the method on the `size` integer, instead of an array | Boolean    | `false` | No

+The data from the last run can be accessed through the properties:
+* `codeTimer.method`
+* `codeTimer.startTime`
+* `codeTimer.arraySize`
+* `codeTimer.stopTime`

+The run time can be accessed via the runTime function: `codeTimer.runTime()`

+Use the `codeTimer.printResults()` function to log the method name, input size and run time of the last run, to the terminal.

+To time a function on multiple arrays increasing in size, use the `#run()` function - see [timing increasing input sizes](#timing-increasing-input-sizes)

 ### Timing a built in array function